If you like a soft mattress, but still want to feel supported, and not any unnecessary pressure, you’ll love the Helix Sunset.

 Are Hybrids Soft?
 They can be!
 Hybrid mattresses have a comfort layer on top of their coil base.
 Depending on how thick that comfort layer is, and what it is made of will dictate how firm, or soft, they are.

 On a very soft mattress, the spine can become misaligned and cause parts of the body, especially the low back and neck, to sink down.
 This is why we generally don’t recommend mattresses on the very soft side of the firmness scale to individuals struggling with low back pain.
-Medium-firm or firm mattresses will better suit these sleepers.
-See: Best Mattresses for Back Pain
+Medium-firm or firm mattresses will better suit these sleepers, as you can see in our best mattresses for back pain roundup.

 Typically, if you are shopping specifically for a soft mattress you may not need a mattress topper.
 However, a topper could be useful if you like a softer mattress but need a firmer base for spinal support.
-Mattress toppers are available as pillow-top additions, filled with down feathers, constructed with memory foam, and various other versions.
+You can find great mattress toppers that are available as pillow-top additions, filled with down feathers, constructed with memory foam, and various other versions.

 If you are looking for a lofty, fluffy pillow to compliment your new soft mattress you may want to reconsider.
 Since you will already be deeper into your mattress, you will likely want a lower soft, soft pillow.
 Avoid anything too firm or overly fluffy.